Slackadays/Chata/libchata/README.md

 `libchata` is the core library behind Chata.
 It handles compiling, assembling, and execution of Chata code.
 The assembler, Chatassembler, can assemble most RISC-V assembly, not just the kind generated from Chata code, so you can use `libchata` just for that if you wish!

+## Quick Start

+> [!WARNING]
+> Most of libchata is currently WORK IN PROGRESS.
+Anything could change right now.
+However, Chatassembler is ready for real world usage!

 # Welcome to Chatassembler!